 There are plenty of resources online for learning more about Fiori, so I won’t go into too much detail.
 SAP has a blog post which walks through some of their UI innovations from over the years.
 Here is a better one.

-As mentioned above, one of the biggest advantages of SAP Fiori is its selection of apps.
+As mentioned, one of the biggest advantages of SAP Fiori is its selection of apps.
 While most currently available apps are simply Fiori-enabled versions of SAP GUI screens, many Fiori apps are actually unique to the Fiori platform.
-As you would expect, these apps are designed with usability in mind, so they are easy for new users to pick up.
+These updated apps are designed with usability in mind and are easy for new users to pick up.
 Training users on the new Fiori apps has been a breeze.
-The challenge is — as it always has been — with training on the SAP GUI legacy transactions which are still very much required.
+The challenge is — as it always has been — the complexity of SAP GUI legacy transactions which are still very much required.

-While there are limitations when compared to their SAP GUI counterparts, many of the Fiori apps are robust and full featured — at least, enough to get through most scenarios.
+Despite some limitations, many of the Fiori apps are robust enough to get through most scenarios.
 For example, the Fiori app titled ‘Manage Purchase Orders’ quickly lists existing PO’s by a variety of selection criteria, but also allows you to create a new PO from scratch or with reference to existing Purchasing objects such as Info Records, Contracts, or other PO’s.
 There are too many apps to cover in any sort of detail, so hop on over to the SAP Fiori Apps Library to learn more.

-One thing to note: My understanding is that Fiori Apps need to be loaded and configured for use in your environment.
-There has been a misconception that S/4 HANA comes with all these apps included and that the first time you sign on you will be swimming in Fiori apps.
+One thing to note: I believe that Fiori Apps need to be loaded and configured for use in your specific environment.
+There has been a misconception that S/4 HANA comes pre-loaded with all these apps out of the box.
 You will need to evaluate the available apps and scope out the ones you wish to include in your system.
-The SAP Fiori Apps Library does include some tools which recommend specific apps based on your current transaction usage.
+The SAP Fiori Apps Library does include some tools which make app recommendations based on your current transaction usage.

 How about that Belize Theme?

-SAP Fiori introduces a visual design titled ‘Belize’ (as well as a higher contrast version called ‘Belize Dark’).
-One of the key attributes of Belize is that it relies less upon SAP’s traditionally cryptic set of icons and buttons.
-For instance, instead of the classic ‘Pencil and Glasses’ icon which has always meant ‘Switch between Display and Change modes’, Belize now has text that might say, “Switch between Display and Change”.
+SAP Fiori 2.0 introduces a visual design titled ‘Belize’ (as well as a higher contrast version called ‘Belize Dark’).
+Belize is distinct in that it relies less upon SAP’s traditionally cryptic set of icons and buttons.
+For instance, instead of the classic ‘Pencil and Glasses’ icon which has always meant ‘Switch between Display and Change modes’, Belize now has text that says, “Switch between Display and Change”.

 Many of these elements do improve the user experience, but they have also made some questionable design decisions.
-As mentioned above, SAP has opted for text-based links or buttons over the hieroglyphic buttons of this past.
-This greatly reduces the available options across the top of the screen.
+SAP opting for text-based links over hieroglyphic buttons greatly reduces the available options across the top of the screen.
 All other system functions are then forced into a single “More” drop-down menu where you access additional functions as well as the traditional ‘Edit’, ‘Extras’, and ‘Environment’ sub-menus.
-Ironically, this adds clicks to certain functions instead of the desired streamlining.
+Ironically, this adds clicks to certain functions instead of reducing clicks.

-The Fiori/Belize concept includes scroll bars, of course, but they have omitted the arrows which in the past have allowed you to scroll up or down by a single line.
+The Fiori/Belize concept still includes scroll bars, but they have omitted the arrows which allow users to scroll up or down by a single line.
 Instead, the user is forced to Page-Up / Page-Down or do a click-and-drag maneuver on the scroll bar and hope you don’t over-shoot your target.

-By default, even the latest version of SAP GUI (750, in my case) also forces the user into the same Belize user interface which brings with it the same advantages and hurdles mentioned above.
+By default, newer versions of SAP GUI (750, in my case) forces the user into the same Belize theme along with those same advantages and obstacles mentioned above.
 In the event that you’re not happy with Belize on SAP GUI, you can opt for a different theme; you simply must untick the ‘Accept Belize Theme’ option from the Visual Design –> Theme Preview/Settings menu in the Logon Pad.

 How about that Web Front-end?

 Web-enabled SAP processes aren’t new per se, but Fiori takes this to a new level.
-The power and the convenience of this technology means users can realistically use the web front end exclusively (read: no SAP GUI at all).
+The power and convenience of this technology means users can realistically use the web front end exclusively.
 There are some caveats, however.

-While SAP has developed a respectable catalog of newly designed Fiori apps, users will still largely rely upon Fiori-enabled SAP GUI transactions.
-Users — especially new users — will experience this juxtaposition of a clean, attractive, smooth user experience alongside the comparatively clunky, clicky, ugly traditional user experience.
+Even with SAP’s respectable catalog of newly designed Fiori apps, users will still largely rely upon Fiori-enabled SAP GUI transactions.
+Users will experience this juxtaposition of a clean, attractive, smooth user experience alongside the comparatively clunky, clicky, ugly traditional user experience.
 Moving between the two can be quite jarring.
-As apps continue to be introduced and upgraded, I hope to see this duality become more and more scarce.
+As apps continue to be introduced and upgraded, I hope to see this duality become increasingly scarce.

 To highlight another example of this ‘duality’, consider user parameters.
-Parameters are a tried and true handy way for users (or system administrators) to set default values for certain fields in SAP GUI.
+Parameters are a handy way for users (or system administrators) to set default values for certain fields in SAP GUI.
 A SAP GUI user can access these values today using transaction SU3, or by accessing their System –> User Profile –> User Data menu option (in v750).
-Newly developed Fiori apps have an equivalent function called “User Defaults” available in the Fiori settings menu.
+Fiori has an equivalent function called “User Defaults” available in the Fiori settings menu.
 The options available in this menu is dependent upon which apps the user can access.
-This is definitely a much more user-friendly way to handle this requirement, but if a user is leveraging BOTH new Fiori apps AND Fiori-enabled SAP GUI screens, that means there are two places where these defaults must be maintained.
+This is definitely a more user-friendly way to handle this requirement, but if a user is leveraging BOTH new Fiori apps AND Fiori-enabled SAP GUI screens, that means there are two places where these defaults must be maintained.

 Another inconsistency I’ve found is that some apps open in a new browser tab while others will open up in the source browser tab.
 The result is that throughout the day a user may end up with a bunch of browser tabs open unnecessarily.
 Most users will be able to manage their browser tabs manually, but it’s just another thing that you have to explain to your users.
-On a related note, one thing you and your users will need to take note of is adding an exception for any pop-up blockers you may be running.
+On a related note, one thing you and your users will need to do is deactivate pop-up blockers running in your browser.